o11899nine/Bulk-Lyrics/README.md

 - delete_extra_text function deletes too much sometimes
 - user is not prompted to open file when choosing directory on the second attempt instead of the first
+- "Circa Waves - T-Shirt Weather" gives lyrics, but unknown artist in doc
+- "1+1 - Beyoncé" gives lyrics, but unknown artist in doc